a-faria/Arduino/README.md

 LED-based circuit simulating a traffic light road intersection.
 ![image](https://github.com/a-faria/Arduino/assets/122120022/df244f16-f7b4-4a17-b26d-b06b65a968d3)
 built a breadboard circuit to simulate a traffic light intersection.
-The LEDS are programmed to follow the same pattern as a real-life intersection.
+The LEDS are programmed to follow the same pattern sequence as a real-life road intersection.

 Thinkercad Diagram